turingschool/curriculum/source/projects/feed_engine.markdown

     * Import new tweets from the user's timeline [documented here](http://rdoc.info/gems/twitter) and [here](https://dev.twitter.com/docs)
     * Optionally create a tweet linking to any new post created directly on the feed
 * GitHub
-    * Import new events from their timeline (specifically the `CreateEvent`, `ForkEvent`, and `PushEvent` [documented here](http://developer.github.com/v3/events/types/))
+    * Import new events from their authenticated timeline (specifically the `CreateEvent`, `ForkEvent`, and `PushEvent` [documented here](http://developer.github.com/v3/events/types/))
 * Instagram
     * Import new images from the user's feed, [documented here](http://instagr.am/developer/endpoints/users/#get_users_feed)
 * FeedEngine
     * Import direct FeedEngine items (text, links, images) from a feed, [documented here](http://tutorials.jumpstartlab.com/projects/feed_engine.html)

 Importing the latest items should be done on a sensible interval.
-Once an item has been imported from a third-party service for a user, it should remain in that user's feed history so long as the have a FeedEngine account.
+Once an item has been imported from a third-party service for a user, it should remain in that user's feed history so long as they have a FeedEngine account.

 #### Ruby Developer Consuming a FeedEngine feed